imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="unblockcontact"></a>
 # **UnblockContact**
-> void UnblockContact (UnblockContactInputObject unblockContactInputObject, bool? xIgnoreNullValues = null)
+> void UnblockContact (UnblockContactInputObject unblockContactInputObject)

 Unblock contact by phone number.